History of Newark, New Jersey: Federal monitor of the Newark Police Department

 In July 2014, the United States Department of Justice announced that the Newark Police Department (NPD) would be placed under a federal monitor after a three-year investigation found the NPD "engaged in a pattern of unconstitutional practices, chiefly in its use of force, stop-and-frisk tactics, unwarranted stops and arrests and discriminatory police actions."
 Specifically, disproportionately stopping and arresting African Americans to where three-quarters of the stops were deemed unconstitutional, use of excessive force in 20% of incidents, stealing property off of residents and retaliation against those who questioned police actions.
 The investigation also found that the department's internal affairs bureau was dysfunctional to the point that it had only sustained one complaint of police brutality over a five-year period.
 Newark became the first municipal police department in state history to operate under a federal watchdog and the 13th in the United States.
 In December 2014, mayor Ras Baraka (2014–present) announced the creation of a Civilian Complaint Review board.
 In 2016, the city entered into a consent decree agreeing to a federal monitoring program and comprehensive reforms.
 In 2018, the department began a de-escalation training program that they credit for the achievement of no officer discharging their weapon on duty in 2020.
 Since entering the consent decree, overall crime in Newark has been reduced by 40%.
-As of 2024, the Newark Police Department is still under federal oversight.
+As of 2024, the Newark Police Department was still under federal oversight.
+In November 2025, a judge lifted Newark’s consent decree of the federal monitor, ruling that the reforms the NPD implemented have been "effective at curbing unconstitutional stops, searches, excessive use of force and other abuses."